smurashov/pumphouse/README.md

 `<resource_class>` could be one of the following:

-* `servers` - migrate servers to admin tenant in destination cloud
-* `tenants` - replicate tenants from source cloud in destination cloud
-* `users` - copy users from source cloud to destination cloud
-* `roles` - replicate roles by names from source cloud to desintation
-* `flavors` - copy flavors from source to desintation cloud
 * `images` - replicate images from source to destination cloud
 * `identity` - replicate complete identity structure (including projects, users and roles with assignment) of the source cloud in the destination cloud
-* `resources` - migrate all resources that belong to the tenant/project identified by its ID in source cloud to the destination cloud
+* `resources` - migrate all resources that belong to the tenant/project identified by its ID in source cloud and all resources they depend on.

 You can obtain <ID>s of resources you want to migrate by using standard OpenStack clients or Horizon dashboard UI.